Carlos2902/WeatherAPI-Webpage/README.md

 # WeatherAPI Webpage

-Welcome to the WeatherAPI Webpage project!
 This project is a simple web application built with React that allows users to check the weather of any city in the world using the OpenWeatherMap API.

 ## Project Overview